Santodomingo Safety Guide

 Women Travelers

-- Avoid walking alone after dark; use trusted transportation even for short distances
+- Avoid walking alone at night; use trusted transportation.

 LGBTQ+ Travelers

-- Exercise discretion with public displays of affection in rural areas
+- Exercise discretion with public displays of affection.

-- Be aware that gender-nonconforming presentation may attract more attention in conservative areas
+- Be aware that attitudes may be more conservative than in urban areas.

 Travel Insurance